gitdek/hadouken/README.md

 hadouken
 ====
-Hadouken is a pluggable irc bot for fun and entertainment.
+Hadouken is a pluggable irc bot for fun, entertainment, and channel management.

 Author